mongodb-university/Bluehawk/docs/docs/tags.md

 ## State

-The `state` command marks a range of content in a file as part of a particular state.
+The `state` tag marks a range of content in a file as part of a particular state.
 You can use the [snip](#snip) or [copy](#copy) CLI commands with the [state](#state) flag to generate output files that contain only content from a specific named state.
 When you use the `--state` flag to specify a state, all state blocks other than the